 Repairs should be carried out by experienced roofers; Roof tiles are laid on laths or battens.
 When re-roofing today they are generally fixed over underlay or roofing felt

 Roof repairs are generally best left to a professional roofer who understands old buildings and has the appropriate access equipment.
 Replacing a few tiles or slates is a relatively simple job but it is also important to work out why a problem has occurred and whether it is indicative of a larger failure.
-For example, one common issue is ‘nail sickness’ where the fixings have corroded.
-Other reasons may be frost or wind damage or the decay of wooden pegs or battens.

 A roofer should be able to undertake minor repairs but it may be necessary to employ a surveyor or structural engineer and a carpenter, all of whom should be experienced in working on buildings of the age and type involved.
 Remember, that it is very difficult to carry out structural repairs once the covering is replaced.